dhairya-quash/TEST-REPO/README.md

 ### Note

 > Frontend and SDK have a dependency on Backend to view the data and changes that you make.
 So please have a running backend before proceeding to run frontend or sdk.
 You can run max backend by either running the code manually or using a pre-built docker image.
 Follow the [Backend Setup](https://github.com/dhairya-quash/TEST-REPO/tree/main/backend) for detailed steps.
+For setting up SDK, refer to the [SDK Installation Guide](https://github.com/dhairya-quash/TEST-REPO/tree/main/android)

 ### SDK